cmg9/MNS/README.md

-The unofficial website for Magic Number Studios
+The unofficial website for Magic Number Studios.
+Created by Charlotte Green.